How to Look After A Composite Door top tips

 The beauty of a composite door is the easy-care design which means minimal maintenance is required.
 They are constructed to be secure, thermally efficient, and are beautifully designed.
 No special cleaning liquid is required for a composite door, no special cleaning equipment is needed – It couldn’t be easier to keep your door well maintained throughout the year.
-It is important to maintain any door properly, not only for the aesthetics but also for the fundamental functionality.
+It is important to maintain any door properly, not only for aesthetics but also for fundamental functionality.

 How to clean a composite door properly

-Maintenance on your new door should be performed roughly once a month for best results.
+Maintenance on your new door should be performed roughly once a month for the best results.
 The slab and the frame should be cleaned separately as they will require different methods of cleaning.
 For the leaf, you should use a soft cloth or sponge and warm, soapy water to remove any stubborn dirt and grime which builds up over time and can cause issues when the door opens and shuts.
 Wipe the door leaf dry with a soft cloth taking care, not to scratch the slab.

 How to clean the door frame